 At St. Olaf College since 1987

-Ph.D. and A.M., Economics, Duke University
+Ph.D.
+(1987) and A.M.
+(1982), Economics, Duke University

 In addition to his St. Olaf duties, Prof. Becker also works as a consultant to the legal profession in economic damages and antitrust injury and is assisting colleagues at the Universidad Nacional del Litoral in Santa Fe, Argentina, as they develop a master’s of applied economics degree program.
-He is also a certificated private pilot, and a good enough auto mechanic to keep the family’s two 1980’s sports cars running.
+He is also a certificated private pilot, and a good enough auto mechanic to keep the family’s 1980’s sports car running.